mstocco/mariostoc.co/content/traininglog/20220130-ironman2022-30weeksout.md

 The miss on [Friday](javascript:flick('fri');) was the a tell and I missed on the goal of getting the extras done (again) this week.

+It's not all bad as the swims are going well and the indoor/outdoor riding is productive too.

 ![I guess I zigged when I should have zagged but then I would not have seen this amazing place](/assets/jpg/IMG_3990-977x550.jpeg Lost in a forest, THETIS LAKE REGIONAL PARK)

 ## ELEVEN WEEK CHECK-IN
 Below is a rough idea, expressed in distance recorded, of how training has trended the since the end of November.

 ![Monthly Graph](/assets/jpg/training-20220206.jpeg)
-The goal is to get comfortable with the current volume as Daylight Savings is around the corner.
+The goal is to get comfortable with the current volume as Daylight Savings is just around the corner.

 <!---->
 ## SUNDAY JAN 30 🌧